 The permittee conducted and participated in a broad range of activities to comply with Part IV.G.2 in order to implement a public participation process to actively involve the public.
-Gloucester City submitted a report dated June 26, 2018 as entitled "Long Term Control Plan - Public Participation Process Report" which outlines public participation activities that were conducted to inform the LTCP.
+CCMUA and the City of Camden agreed to actively and consistently work together to engage, inform and educate the public.
+A report dated June 2018, as entitled "Public Participation Report" was submitted which outlines public participation activities that were conducted to inform the LTCP.